gargpriyank/IBM-Edge-Workshop/docs/sample-edge-app-register.md

 # Register Sample Edge Application With Node Policy

-This page contains the bash scripts code to publish the Sample Edge Application.
+This page covers the step by step guidance to register and deploy the Sample Edge Application.
+After completing the below steps, you will be able to:
+- Register the edge node with node policy.
+- Deploy the simulated manufacturing application **esf-ieam** that generates the events such as buzzer, fan, light and temperature.
+- Deploy the sample edge application **edge-app** that reads the generated events, aggregate it to produce new events and send it over to Event
+Streams that will be read by IBM Watson Stream Flows to save it into IBM CloudantDB.

 ## Content